UniCon: A Unified System for Efficient Robot Learning Transfers: Conclusion

 \subsubsection{Acknowledgments}

-The Shanghai Jiao Tong University team is partially supported by National Natural Science Foundation of China (62322603).
+The SJTU team is supported by National Natural Science Foundation of China (62322603), Shanghai Municipal Science and Technology Major Project (2025SHZDZX025D08) and Shanghai Artificial Intelligence Laboratory.
 We also thank Fourier Intelligence and ByteDance Seed for their early support with hardware and experiments.